gocanto/google-autocomplete/README.md

 <a href="https://github.com/gocanto/google-autocomplete/tree/vue-1"><img src="https://img.shields.io/badge/Vue%201.*-passed-orange.svg" alt="Vue1.*"></a>

-I am sharing this component because I was overwhelmed of complicated examples to achieve this simple duty.
-So, I will try to be as easier as I can during my explanation.
+I am sharing this component because I was overwhelmed by complicated examples to achieve this simple job.
+So, I will try to be as simple as I can during my explanation.

-Google Autocomplete component is not more than a ```Vue.js``` wrapper around the google official API.
-In spite of the demo was written in ```Vue.js```,  the Autocomplete object can be pulled in from any ***JS framework***.
+Google Autocomplete component is no more than a ```Vue.js``` wrapper around the official Google Places API.
+In spite of the demo written in ```Vue.js```,  the Autocomplete object can be pulled in from any ***JS framework***.

 # Requirements
-You will have to install Vue & Vuemit, as so:
+You will have to install Vue & Vuemit:

 ```js
 npm install vue --save